Changissnz/why_western_minimalism/README.md

 Some confuse minimalism with liberal (outward, loosely structured, roaming) or conservatory (inward,tight-knit,immobile) ideology.
 Minimalism is a way of life, first and foremost.
 Although it does not transcend petty commonists and political vitriol, thinking about this -ism as an independent -ism allows for something not stained by the drive.
-How much can minimalist practice take in before the super-structures produced from the massive success of its core, is a question best left to the ration-alists.
+How much can minimalist practice take in before the super-structures produced from the massive success of its core just "randomly" get abandoned, aww the pretty goddess type sold out, pilfered, and abandoned?
+A question best left to the ration-alists.